 Can Tradescantia Nanouk Grow Indoors?

 Yes, Tradescantia Nanouk can grow indoors since it’s a houseplant.
-If the temperature indoors is good enough for humans, it’s good enough for Tradescantia Nanouk.
+If the temperature indoors is good enough for humans, it’s good enough for Tradescantia Nanouk plants.

 Can Tradescantia Nanouk Grow Outdoors?